 The rules do not apply to people who are covered by programs like Medicare, Medicaid, Indian Health Services, Veterans Affairs Health Care, or TRICARE because these programs have other protections against high medical bills.

 No Surprises Act Uninsured/Self-pay Good Faith Estimate Notice

-As required by the Centers for Medicare & Medicaid Services (CMS), our hospital has provided a list of charges for services provided by our facility with estimated pay amounts based on contracts with specific payers.
+As required by the Centers for Medicare & Medicaid Services (CMS), our hospital has provided a list of chargers for services provided by our facility with estimated pay amounts based on contracts with specific payers.
+Click the link below: